ViCS69/WareLink/README.md

-Shop Builder App
+# Shop builder app
-A lightweight app for creating and managing online stores with ease.
+-An app for creating and managing online stores with ease.

-1. Store creator:
+-https://www.youtube.com/watch?v=IzKtHuYMhMA video showing how it works -https://warelink.netlify.app/ link to try it
+-store acc with a bunch of added products: email: v2@abv.bg PW: viki02 -account to try ordering: email: v3@abv.bg PW: viki02
+# Features
+- **Store creator:**

-  >Create a profile and subscribe to start your own store
+  -Create a profile and subscribe to start your own store

-  >Easily add items with:
+  -Easily add items with:
-    >>Name
-    >>Image
+    -Name
+    -Image
-    >>Sell price
+    -Sell price
-    >>Quantity
+    -Quantity
-    >>Buy price (used to calculate profits automatically)
+    -Buy price (used to calculate profits automatically)

-2. Customer:
+- **Customer:**

-  >Create a profile to browse existing stores
+  -Create a profile to browse existing stores

-  >Use search tools to explore all public stores created by other users
+  -Use search tools to explore all public stores created by other users

-3. Features:
+- **Features:**
-  >Store discovery via search
+  -Store discovery via search

-  >Adding to cart
+  -Adding to cart

-  >Ordering

-  >View your
+  -Ordering

+  -View your:
-     >>placed orders
+     -placed orders
-     >>received orders
+     -received orders
-     >>order history
+     -order history

-  >Calculating total sales
+  -Calculating total sales

-  >Calculating profit as long as you input buy price for every item you have

-  >Editing your details at any time
+  -Editing your details at any time

-5. TODO:
+- **TODO:**
-  >Advanced filter and sorting
+  -Advanced filter and sorting

-  >Store personalization
+  -Store personalization

-  >More advanced analytics like which item is most sold or what generates the biggest profit